 Key Provisions

-- Mandates notification to applicants within 30 days of tool use.
+- Requires notification to applicants within 30 days of using an automated employment decision tool.

 Latest Legislative Action